masui/AH2014paper/paper.md

 We introduce the "BabaScript" programming system that supports the integration of human and computer activities.
-Although many recent programming systems support croudsourcing features where computer programs can utilize human resources, computer resources and human resources are not fully integrated in most of the systems.
+Although many recent programming systems support croudsourcing features where computer programs can utilize human resources in the whole world, computer resources and human resources are not fully integrated in most of the systems.
 Using the BABAScript system, all the computer activities and